Manufacturer Rebates Guide: Everything You Need to Know

 Another benefit of managing manufacturer rebates more effectively is the ability to safely and seamlessly satisfy legislative requirements.
 Tracking consistent, secure and auditable workflows, based on your own internal processes, ensures the auditors are satisfied.
 You can even collect digital signatures for accurate tracking and accountability.
 Additionally, having a single source of data truth (rather than the amalgamation of complex spreadsheets prone to human error, or information stored in multiple ERPs or systems) also reduces the likelihood of errors creeping in.

-With Enable’s rebate management software, you can track performance on a daily basis and analyze risks and opportunities easily (with one tap or click).
+With Enable’s rebate management software,, you can track performance on a daily basis and analyze risks and opportunities easily (with one tap or click).
 It’s also possible to maximize value from your rebate deals with daily visibility of their impact on your sales numbers, and uncover ways to create stronger, mutually beneficial relationships with your partners.

 The right rebate management software even helps your finance team reliably, accurately and confidently predict rebate payments.
 By seeing actuals to date, you can report on spend and rebate accounting performance for the current vs. previous year, and see actuals vs. forecasts for the year-to-date, and the full year!
 You’ll even get margin warnings that help you spot incorrect selling prices.

-Finally, having instant access to rebate program data improves communication between partners.
+Finally, having instant access to manufacturing rebate program data improves communication between partners.
 When all parties have information available at their fingertips it reduces the need for queries, and massively reduces response times between manufacturers and distributors.
 For example, being able to invite trading partners to collaborate on deals directly allows manufacturers to manage deals more effectively, while minimizing disputes.
 As a result, the partnership is more likely to deliver value, and the relationship improves.

 83% of manufacturers believe that improving process efficiencies is critical or high priority over the next two years, according to this “Trends in Manufacturing” report.
 If you’re one of them, you know that it’s time to take full control of your manufacturer rebates and B2B deals.
 The right rebate management software helps everyone involved in the process: distributors, buying groups, and manufacturers.